jacobsHandling/kruskals-as-clustering/README.md

 # Clustering with Kruskal's algorithm and the Union Find data structure
 Here are my implementations of Kruskal's algorithm and the union find data structure applied to the clustering problem as presented in week 2 of Tim Roughgarden's Stanford Online course entitled, ["Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming"](https://www.coursera.org/learn/algorithms-greedy/exam/bBxNY/programming-assignment-2).
 See **The Problem** below for a paraphrasing of that presentation.

-I’m proud of this code because it represents my successful application of a range of new skills to a challenging problem.
-First, I was able to internalize a significant amount of new theoretical background, in this case graph theory including Kruskal’s minimum spanning tree algorithm, the union-find data structure, k-clustering, and how these concepts can all work together.
-I was then able to apply this background to creating a solution to a new challenge, in this case, the clustering problem as applied to a complete graph with implicitly defined edge costs in the form of hamming distances between binary strings.
-Finally, I was able to take this solution and successfully implement it using my growing skills as a programmer.

-This was a relatively abstract problem, but it demonstrates a process that I have also been able to leverage in tackling more project-specific challenges: thoroughly understanding difficult material and then immediately applying it.
-I look forward to developing increasingly large, more demanding real-world solutions using a similar process.

 ## The Problem:

 The task is to apply [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) in the clustering of a graph so big that the distances (i.e., edge costs) are only defined implicitly, rather than being provided as an explicit list.